 - Tax returns to be filed (in Spain) depending on which case a landlord is classified in (short or long-term rental).

-I. Landlord Rental Allowances
+I. Landlord Rental Reliefs

 Following up on my article from February 2015, regarding the ECJ’s landmark ruling of last 3rd of September 2014, which put an end to discrimination between residents and non-residents on taxation matters, these changes also affect rental laws.